MEME-CORP/Web3-Agent/readme.md

 - POST `/trigger`: Sends SOL to a specified address
 - POST `/check-balance`: Checks SOL balance of a wallet
 - POST `/check-mint-balance`: Checks supply and balance of a token mint
+- POST `/get-top-holders`: Gets top token holders for a mint address

 ## Environment Variables
 Create a `.env` file in the root directory with the following variables: